PelionIoT/snap-pelion-edge/README.md

     ```bash
     systemctl stop snap.pelion-edge.edge-core
     ```
-* If you need to reset your local Pelion Cloud credentials, delete the credentials cache and restart pelion-edge:
+* If you need to reset your local Pelion Cloud credentials, stop pelion-edge and run pelion-edge.edge-core-reset-storage
     ```bash
-    rm -rf /var/snap/pelion-edge/current/var/lib/edge-core/mcc_config/
+    snap stop pelion-edge
+    pelion-edge.edge-core-reset-storage
     ```

 These are just convenient snap commands that will run the binaries.
 The actual binaries are located here: `/snap/pelion-edge/current/`.
 Use the [Pelion Edge docs](https://github.com/armpelionedge/snap-pelion-edge#general-info-for-running-the-binaries) for information about running the binaries directly.